 The apid Tree of Life

 I study the evolutionary relationships of bees and recently finished a project on the relationships of the largest bee family Apidae.
 Thanks go to Jason Dombroskie from the Cornell University Insect Collection (CUIC) for granting me access to the CUIC’s imaging system.
+All photos were taken with a Macropod Pro system from Macroscopic Solutions.

 Below are selected photographs of bee specimens that I examined in the natural history collections of the American Museum of Natural History (AMNH), the National Museum of Natural History (NMNH), the Naturhistorisches Museum Wien (NHMW), the Museum of Natural Sciences of Belgium (RBINS), the Logan Bee Lab, and the Cornell University Insect Collection (CUIC).